clux/probes.hugo/content/post/2019-06-02-generic-kube-client.md

 Just have a look at [how client-go presents Pod objects](https://github.com/kubernetes/client-go/blob/7b18d6600f6b0022e31c46b46875beffd85cc71a/kubernetes/typed/core/v1/pod.go#L39-L50).
 There's already a pretty clear overlap with the above signatures.

 Amusingly, Bryan Liles said that ["client-go is not for mortals"](https://youtu.be/Rbe0eNXqCoA?t=563) during his kubecon 2019 keynote.
-Clearly, we have no idea what's actually going on deep inside of that library either (proof of mortality?), but we would like to add that it's still an amazing client library.
+Without sounding too much like undead sympathizers, we would like to add that it's still an amazing client library.

 At any rate, the terminology in this library should already by a lot more representative of what people expect after following the [canonical sources](https://kubernetes.io/docs/reference/using-api/api-concepts/) and taking inspiration from stuff like [kubebuilder](https://book.kubebuilder.io/).
 That said, we are inevitably going to hit some walls when kube isn't as generic as we inadvertently promised it to be.